-Fresh Deal for FreshWorks
+Fresh Deal for FreshWorks: Q&A with Samarth Mod on firm's acquisition

 No stranger to Douglas Magazine is the highly successful, award-winning app design and development company, FreshWorks Studio.
-Headquartered in Victoria, and one of Douglas’s ‘10 to Watch’ in 2017, FreshWorks has flourished, becoming a Canadian tech superstar.
+Headquartered in Victoria, and one of Douglas’s 10 to Watch in 2017, FreshWorks has flourished, becoming a Canadian tech superstar.

-And now, thanks to an announcement in early July, FreshWorks has become even bigger, with its merger with EY Design Studio.
+And now, thanks to an announcement last week, FreshWorks has become even bigger, with its merger with EY Design Studio.

 Founded in 2014 by Samarth Mod and Rohit Boolchandani, who both immigrated to Canada in 2012/13 to pursue an MBA at the University of Victoria, FreshWorks quickly turned into a national tech success story with countless accolades.

 They create highly functional digital solutions and have been helping government, the health care sector as well as enterprises of all sizes.
 Back in 2017, FreshWorks had a dozen employees and before last week’s announcement, they were over 100 strong, with a diverse multicultural staff representing 22 countries, speaking 32 languages.
 With the merger they will be 50 per cent bigger.

 EY wasn’t the first firm to approach FreshWorks.
-Others wanted to increase their footprint or expand their presence, but Sam says their interest was always transactional.
+Others wanted to increase their footprint or expand their presence, but Mod says their interest was always transactional.
 It was all about revenue, pretty much just about the numbers.
 “That was not what we were interested in.”

-Douglas caught up with Sam Mod for his perspectives on the development.
+Douglas caught up with Samarth Mod to get his thoughts on the development.

 What was the genesis of the merger?